matchai/awesome-pinned-gists/README.md

 - [codestats-box-python](https://github.com/aksh1618/codestats-box-python) - A Python implementation of codestats-box.
 Update a pinned gist to contain your Code::Stats stats.
 - [typeracer-box](https://github.com/tobimori/typeracer-box) - Update a pinned gist to contain your latest TypeRacer races
 - [chess-com-box-py](https://github.com/sciencepal/chess-com-box-py) - Update a pinned gist to contain your Chess.com Ratings.
+- [blog-box](https://github.com/Aveek-Saha/blog-box) - Update a pinned gist to show your latest dev.to blog post.

 ## GitHub